lily-personal/bobathon/Lab2/Java-modernization.md

 # IBM Bob Lab — Java Modernization Lab Guide

 ## Learning Objectives

-By completing this lab, you will be able to:
+In this lab, you'll use IBM Bob's **Java Modernization mode** to modernize a legacy pharmacy management application.
+The application currently runs on:
+- **Java Version**: 8

+You'll modernize it to:
--
+- **Java Version**: 21

 ## Prerequisites

 - IBM Bob IDE